sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

    :alt: |booksales| data file
    :name: fig-booksalescsv

    The |booksales|_ data file.
-On the left I’ve opened the file using a spreadsheet program (LibreOffice), which shows that the file is basically a table.
+On the left I have opened the file using a spreadsheet program (LibreOffice), which shows that the file is basically a table.
 On the right the same file is open in a standard text editor (the TextEdit program on a Mac), which shows how the file is formatted.
 The entries in the table are wrapped in quote